flatpickles/sketchbook/README.md

 -   "trigger" mode for global parameter updates - wait until button click?
 -   "animated" mode for sketches: call update with animation frame request
 -   Show a project's groups on right panel
--   Make old style possible via parameterization (or something like it)
+-   Make old style possible via theme config (or something like it)
 -   When changing param defaults (assigned in file) what happens?
 Especially with local storage... param default vals will get confusing...

 -   Param UI